Save the Date: Saturday, May 4, 2019

 Representation and context matters.
 In a region where people reference this event on a weekly basis and has shaped our region’s culture, showcasing the full range of experiences from that time is of critical importance to everyone understanding the long and complicated history of race relations in St. Louis.
 The World’s Fair, being a ubiquitous and beloved topic, is a great example of how there is always more to the story.

 Take Highway 70 to Grand Ave: East toward river; North on Hall to Prairie; Right on Prairie to site & parking.
 Rangers & shuttles can direct you to the event from there!

-Special thanks to our sponsors and funders for this event:
+Special thanks to our sponsors and funders for the 2018 event: